GOALS

 Institutional web accessibility data

 Data collection and analysis is an ongoing process incorporating both formative and summative information.
-Accessibility samples of a percentage of pages across different parts of the institution's web site provide periodic snapshots of accessibility outcomes.
+Accessibility samples (both automated and manual) of a percentage of pages across different parts of the institution’s web site provide periodic snapshots of accessibility outcomes.

 Institutional reports containing web accessibility data or summaries

-As web accessibility is enacted across the institution, periodic reviews and accessibility audits are conducted to ensure that progress is continuing and that web pages, once made accessible, remain accessible despite changes made to them.
+As web accessibility is enacted across the institution, periodic reviews and accessibility audits are conducted to ensure continued progress and web pages, once made accessible, remain accessible despite changes made to them.
 These data are typically summarized in formal reports whether they are reports that have a sole focus on accessibility or not.

 Reports from external evaluations of web accessibility outcomes